mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 #### Arithmetic shift <a name="artshft"></a> [UP↑](#tof)

-When shifting right with an **arithmetic right shift**, the least-significant bit is lost and the **most-significant bit is copiedThe arithmetic and logical shift to the left are the same. **.
+When shifting right with an **arithmetic right shift**, the least-significant bit is lost and the most-significant bit is copied. **The arithmetic and logical shift to the left are the same.**.
 The result of a Right Shift operation is a division by *2^n* , where *n* is the number of shifted bit positions.
 1. We have: `1010 >> 1`
 2. After this we have: `1101`. `1010` is *-6*, `1101` is *-3*.